gliech/dotfiles/.github/README.md

   - missing executables warnings
   - environment templates? (git.env!)
 - fix the umask
+- Vim put the Yaml indent Stuff in a proper filetype detection script (ftplugin?)
+- Vim also add cfn filetype for cfn-lint

 ## Echos to be replaced by msg()
 - fuck error msg